FairFight14/Blender-to-Horizon-Worlds-Exporter/README.md

 ---

 ## **How to Use**

+## **0. Save your project with a name you're going to remember, and place on your computer you're going to rememember.

 ### **1. Select Your Object**
 - Ensure your object is a **mesh** (NURBS, curves, and text objects must be converted).
 - If your object consists of multiple parts, select one part, then press `A` to select everything.